OKK Sloboda Tuzla

 The club was founded in as KK Sloboda.
 Since 2011, the club has been competing under the legal name OKK Sloboda.
 The club is a part of the Sloboda multi-sports club.
 The Sloboda won 2 National League championships.
 They have played two different national league systems since 1946, including the Yugoslav Federal League system (1946–1992) and the Bosnian league system (1992 onward).
 They have also won 5 National Cup titles.

 A FIBA Hall of Fame member Mirza Delibašić played for the club from 1968 to 1972.
+The club is sponsored by Meridianbet.

 History

 Background

 KK Sloboda, commonly referred to as Sloboda Dita, was a men's professional basketball club based in Tuzla, Bosnia and Herzegovina.
 The club was formed in 1946 and played its home games at Mejdan Sports Center.
 The club was shut down in September 2011 due to debts of 3.5 million KM.

 Sloboda finished 5th in the inaugural 2001–02 Adriatic League session.